Differentiate Your Design with Arm Custom Instructions

 Software developers can prototype and test potential candidate functions for custom instructions, then pass on the requirements to the hardware team.
 Hardware integration is simplified by using the pre-designed control and decode logic, so the hardware designer only has to validate the functionality of the custom instruction.

-Arm Custom Instructions will be a standard feature of the Armv8-M architecture, in particular the Arm Cortex-M33 CPU, which is optimized for cost and power-sensitive microcontrollers for embedded and Internet of Things applications.
+Arm Custom Instructions are a standard feature of the Armv8-M architecture, in particular the Arm Cortex-M33 CPU, which is optimized for cost and power-sensitive microcontrollers for embedded and IoT applications.
+Arm Custom Instructions for the Cortex-M55 processor will be available in 2021.

 Arm Custom Instructions provide a new level of optimization to meet increasing industry demand for workload specific compute.
 If you have any questions about these custom instructions, talk to an Arm expert.